Garth-brick/popl-web-crawler/README.md

 ### Project Uniqueness

-Use of Curl Library in C++: Leveraging the Curl library in a C++ web crawler sets our project apart, as this library might not be commonly utilized in similar projects on platforms like GitHub.
+**Use of Curl Library in C++:** Leveraging the Curl library in a C++ web crawler sets our project apart, as this library might not be commonly utilized in similar projects.

-Implementation of Multithreading in Rust: Employing multithreading in your Rust web crawler demonstrates a modern concurrency approach, showcasing the efficiency and parallelism that Rust can offer in web crawling applications.
+**Implementation of Multithreading in Rust:** Employing multithreading in our Rust web crawler demonstrates a modern concurrency approach, showcasing the efficiency and parallelism that Rust can offer in web crawling applications.

-Focus on Performance: Our project emphasizes performance optimizations, unique algorithms, or specific data structures tailored for crawling, highlight these aspects.
-These optimizations can set your project apart in terms of efficiency and speed.
+**Focus on Performance:** Our project emphasizes performance optimizations, unique algorithms, or specific data structures tailored for crawling, highlight these aspects.
+These optimizations can set our project apart in terms of efficiency and speed.

-Extensibility and Modularity: If your codebase emphasizes extensibility through a modular architecture, allowing easy addition of new functionalities or support for different protocols or formats, emphasize these design choices.
+**Extensibility and Modularity:** Our codebase emphasizes extensibility through a modular architecture, allowing easy addition of new functionalities or support for different protocols or formats, emphasize these design choices.

 ## POPL Concepts